Ways to Give Back to the Outdoors

 - Watch out for fallen trees.
 Alert a ranger of any fallen trees as they could cause more problems for other drivers and even animals.

 - Stay on the road.
 Keep off of grass and other plants.
 There are plenty of people who work hard to keep plants and grass healthy throughout our parks, so respect them and you’ll be respecting nature.
+Car camping has become very popular, so make sure the location you are camping has a place to set up off of the wildlife.

 Honor the 200 rule